chalin/code_excerpt_updater/README.md

   token.
 Namely either `//` or `///`.
 - Path, and arguments if given, must be enclosed in double quotes.

+### b.
+Code diff

+The second form of the instruction

+    <?code-excerpt "path/file.ext" diff-with="path2/file2.ext2" from="regex" to="regex"?>
+    ```
+      ...
+    ```

+must also be followed by a code block.
+When the code_excerpt_updater is run, it will update the content of the code block with the output of `diff -u path/file.ext path2/file2.ext2` truncated at the first diff output line that matches the `to` regular expression.
+The `from` attribute is currently ignored.
+Both `from` and `to` are optional.

+### c.
+Path-base

-The second form of the instruction is:
+The final form of the instruction is:

 ```
 <?code-excerpt path-base="subdirPath"?>